Co-Founder and Head Riding Instructor: Christine Sierau

 Rachel’s passion has always been liberty work and the importance of communication between horse and human.
 “I believe that good communication creates a solid bond between horse and human and with this unity anything then can become possible”.

-She teaches both english and western style riding and prefers to start her students bareback so as to fully integrate the communication skills needed to make a bonded partnership possible.
+She teaches both English and western style riding and prefers to start her students bareback so as to fully integrate the communication skills needed to make a bonded partnership possible.
 Rachel continues her equine education through internships, clinics and professional opportunities.

 “Rachel’s knowledge of horses and humans combine nicely to create an adept teacher.
 Since I began riding with Rachel my skills have improved and my fears have dissipated-all taking place in a safe and respectful atmosphere where I never feel judged or asked to do anything beyond my abilities.
 At the same time Rachel has an uncanny ability to know exactly what will work to improve my skills and keep me feeling safe and happy.” – KW

-Barn Manager/Vaulting Coach: Anna Seagull
+Riding Instructor / Vaulting Coach: Anna Seagull

 Anna Seagull is Massachusetts licensed riding instructor and a lifelong horse woman.
 She was literally riding before she could walk!
 She is passionate about helping riders communicate with their horse from on their back and from the ground through body language and nonverbal cues.
 Anna has experience working with a wide variety of horses, including starting young horses and rehabilitating rescue horses.
 She competed on the local show circuit as a junior rider, and won multiple championships in barrel racing and gymkhana games on her quarter horse.
 Anna believes that the foundation of any good relationship is trust and awareness.
 While working for a member of the US endurance team, Anna completed many 50 mile races and had the opportunity to crew for the World Equestrian Game time trials.
 Most recently Anna has been competing in and coaching vaulting.
 She started Big Twist Vaulters in 2015, and in 2017 took the team all the way to the Regional Championships.
 Anna is a Bronze level vaulter.
 Anna believes that her job as a coach is to allow the space for her vaulters to grow and learn, rather than sticking to a fixed agenda.
 She says “It’s always a challenge to keep the team together as everyone learns at a different pace, but so rewarding to see how proud my students are when they figure things out on their own.”